 How would a U.S. Citizen get a green card for an immediate relative?

-Follow these instructions to apply for a green card for an immediate relative of a U.S. citizen:
+Read Green Card for Immediate Relatives of U.S. Citizen to learn how to apply for a green card for an immediate relative of a U.S. citizen.

 If your immediate relative has previously lived in the U.S. without any legal status, they may be ineligible for a green card, or they may require a waiver, depending on the circumstances.
 Consult an immigration attorney before you file any immigration application.

-Follow this set of instructions from United States Citizenship and Immigration Services (USCIS) if you are a U.S. citizen applying for an unmarried child over 21, a married child, or a sibling over 21:
+Read Green Card for Family Preference Immigrants from United States Citizenship and Immigration Services (USCIS) if you are a U.S. citizen applying for an unmarried child over 21, a married child, or a sibling over 21.